 Coronavirus Covid-19 stats in Bali and Nusa Penida

-As of September 21st, 7888 people got officially infected by coronavirus COVID-19 in Bali.
-Among them, 6418 recovered and 222 passed away.
+As of November 22nd, 13263 people got officially infected by coronavirus COVID-19 in Bali.
+Among them, 12092 recovered and 411 passed away.
 These numbers show that the virus is under control.
 Bali was therefore one of the first territories to gradually reopen to tourism, on July 9th for local tourism.
 And the Indonesian tourists can now travel to Bali, since July 30 th.
 But the foreign tourists will not be able to come to Bali before the end of the year.
+Bali international airport might nevertheless reopen on December 1st 2020 as more and more people are coming to Bali with a business visa that can be delivered on-line.

 Among the people positive, more than 90 % were infected locally in Bali.
 The Balinese authorities therefore insist on a strict control on arrival at Bali, including a quarantine.
 And also on the respect of prevention measures to avoid local transmission, such as wearing masks, keeping a distance and diligently washing hands.

-The official numbers in Klungkung regency, the province of Nusa Penida are 607 people tested positive to covid-19, 564 cured and 8 passed away.
-In Nusa Penida, as of September 8, only 10 people were detected positive and 6 already recovered.
+The official numbers in Klungkung regency, the province of Nusa Penida are 920 people tested positive to covid-19, 881 cured and 17 passed away.
+In Nusa Penida, as of October 29, only 53 people were detected positive and 34 already recovered.
+The village of Sakti in Nusa Penida were is located Adiwana Warnakali dive resort and Amok sunset bar and restaurant has even been declared free from transmission of Covid-19 since the start of the epidemic.

 All official information, including emergency telephone numbers regarding covid-19 in Bali, is available on this site.